seL4/docs/Tutorials/seL4_Timer_tutorial.md

 ### TASK 2

-Use our library function sel4platsupport_get_default_timer to initialise a timer driver.
-Assign it to the timer global variable.
+Use our library function `sel4platsupport_get_default_timer` to initialise a timer driver.
+Assign it to the `timer` global variable.

 After this change, the server will no longer fault and the output will look something like this:
 ```
-Searching for ACPI_SIG_RSDP Parsing ACPI tables timer client: hey
+Searching for ACPI_SIG_RSDP
+Parsing ACPI tables
+timer client: hey hey hey
-hey hey <hpet_get_timer@hpet.c>:362 Requested fsb delivery, but timer0
+hpet_get_timer@hpet.c:362 Requested fsb delivery, but timer0 does not support
-does not support main: hello world main: got a message from 0x61 to
+main: hello world
+main: got a message from 0x61 to sleep 2 seconds
-sleep 2 seconds timer client wakes up: got the current timer tick:
+timer client wakes up: got the current timer tick: 17299121
-17299121
 ```

 ### TASK 3